ehrpg/qstar/docs/index.md

 consequences.
 These reactions do not detract from the player or NPCs available actions on his turn.

+!!! note "Example"
-For example two players climb a mountain side.
+    Two players climb a mountain side.
 One player fails his athletics check, slips and falls.
 The other player may receive a reaction to catch him.
     Should he fail his friend falls, and if he succeeds he may help is friend to gain footing again.

 ## Making a character